charto/autogypi/README.md

 }
 ```

-Modules should include in their root directory a copy of `gypiresolver.json` from this package and their own `autogypi.json` if they require or are intended to be used by other modules.
+Modules should include their own `autogypi.json` in their root directory if they require or are intended to be used by other modules.
 They may omit the output field, but should list any .gypi files of their own that are required to compile or use the module.
 For example:

 ```json
 {